All Episodes

 Correct.

-It's not for people who go to the doctor every other day with uh a cold or a cough or so somebody is deciding somewhere that you're not worth it.
+It's not for people who go to the doctor every other day with, I think they had a cold or a cough or so.

-But they said that if you're a breast cancer patient, lymphedema of your arms, the material the garments for that would be covered.
+But they said that if you're a breast cancer patient, lymphedema of your arms, the material, the garments for that would be covered.

-Mine happened to be of my legs.
+Mine happened to be up my legs.

-Well, this may be this may be private insurance, but is this this Is this Medicaid or Medicare related at all?
+Is this Medicaid or Medicare related at all?

 No, no, not at all.

-I do have Medicare through Social Security, but only Part A, only when I'm in the hospital, does that become primary?
+I do have Medicare through Social Security, but only part A, only when I'm in the hospital, does that become primary?

 This is absurd.

-This this whole circumstance that you're facing is absurd, and you're right, it's only going to get worse.
+This whole circumstance that you're facing is absurd, and you're right.

 It's going to get worse.